trainX/week3/exercise3.md

 3. Use Tensorflow to clean and extract 3 features of your chosing

-4. Train the data using Tensorflow LinearRegressor (showed a basis example earlier this week)
+4. Train the data you downloaded using Tensorflow LinearRegressor (showed a basic example earlier this week)